All Episodes

 Obama to crush economy with massive CO2 taxes as early as next week.

-By fra what what what do you what do you shake your head?
+What do you shake your head?

 Instead, he'll have the EPA declare as early as next week that CO2 is a dangerous global warming gas and it'll start regulating its emissions immediately.

-Obama's promise to open up vast stretches of ocean on the east coast of Gulf of Mexico to energy exploration is simply a ruse to soften up the public for soon to be announced draconian regulations, similar to how Obama used the $50 million study on health care companies competing across state lines to sell Obamacare as bipartisan, his recent decree allowing energy companies to explore that not drill, not really produce any energy from, just explore.
+Similar to how Obama used the $50 million study on healthcare companies competing across state lines to sell Obamacare as bipartisan, his recent decree allowing energy companies to explore that not drill, not really produce any energy from, just explore.

 New stretches of ocean for oil is also meant to be a trivial yet impressive enough sounding carrot for conservatives right before he stuffs his Marxist trash down their throats.

-Now, this obviously is a um an opinion piece.
+Now, this obviously is an opinion piece.

-Every American who doesn't live in a technology adverse commune in California will now pay even more of their hard-earned money to the federal government for absolutely uh no reason.
+Every American who doesn't live in a technology adverse commune in California will now pay even more of their hard-earned money to the federal government for absolutely no reason.

-So that's one story that basically cap and tax is just going to be announced next week.
+So that's one story that basically cap-and-tax is just going to be announced next week.

-And we have heard that they were considering doing this, because the votes are not there in Congress for it.
+And we have heard that they were considering doing this because the votes are not there in Congress for it.

-From Mark Hemingway, the Washington examiner, anybody who thinks the multiple trillions of federal tax dollars spent by Obama and the Democrats on the TARP bailout for Wall Street and the auto industry, the economic stimulus bill, and Obamacare were excessive, better get a good grip because the mother of all taxpayer bailouts is right around the corner.
+From Mark Hemingway, the Washington Examiner, anybody who thinks the multiple trillions of federal tax dollars spent by Obama and the Democrats on the TARP bailout for Wall Street and the auto industry, the economic stimulus bill, and Obamacare were excessive better get a good grip because the mother of all taxpayer bailouts is right around the corner.

 Union bosses want taxpayers to foot the cost for bailing out labor organizations' many failing pension plans that millions of their members are counting on to be there when they retire.